Need to save some extra dough? Start with these effective, easy ways to save money on a tight budget.

 We decided right then and there that we’d start planning out our meals a week at a time.
 We’d do all our shopping in one big trip and buy everything we needed to prepare dinner each night of the week.
 We also left room on the schedule for an occasional treat of pizza or Chinese food.

 Each week we consult the supermarket flyer to see what’s on sale and build our weekly menu around those items.
 Then we post the menu on a whiteboard in the kitchen so everyone knows what we’re having for dinner each night.

 This simple act of planning out meals and shopping for everything at once has benefited us in a number of ways:

 - By planning ahead and taking advantage of sales and coupons we significantly cut our grocery bill

-- Less trips to the store mean less opportunities to spend on unplanned purchases
+- Fewer trips to the store mean fewer opportunities to spend on unplanned purchases

 - Having a weekly menu for dinner means no last-minute scrambling and unplanned take out orders.